atomisthq/docs/docs/user-guide/spring-agent.md

 ## Prerequisites

-To use the Atomist Spring Agent you will need to:
+To use the Atomist Spring Agent you need to:

 - Authorize the Atomist Bot on Slack and GitHub as described in [getting-started](/getting-started/index.md).
 - Be working on a Maven-based Spring Boot application.

 ## Adding the Spring Agent

-You can install the agent in a project using the Atomist bot or manually.
+You can install the agent in a project either using the Atomist bot (recommended) or manually.

 ### Adding the Spring Agent using the Bot

-The best way to add the agent is to navigate in Slack to a channel that is associated with the repository in GitHub that contains the Maven-based Spring Boot project you want to add the agent to.
-If you're not sure that the channel is associated with the correct repository you can check using the `@atomist repos` command.
+Start in a Slack channel that's linked to the GitHub repository you want to add the agent to.
+You can check the association between Slack channel and GitHub repo by running the `@atomist repos` command.

-Once you're sure you're in a channel attached to the repository that contains your Maven-based Spring Boot application you can ask Atomist to add the agent:
+In that channel, ask Atomist to add the agent:

 ```shell
 @atomist add spring agent
 ```

-This will result in the bot creating a branch and PR on your repository that contains changes to the `pom.xml` and the `application.yml`.
+This results in the bot creating a branch and PR on your repository that contains changes to the `pom.xml` and the `application.yml`.

-If configured a build of the branch will be triggered with appropriate checks and then you'll be prompted to merge this branch into your project's `master` branch:
+If configured, a build of the branch is triggered with appropriate checks.
+When the checks complete, the bot prompts you to merge this branch into your project's `master` branch.
+Be sure to merge the changes to complete installation.

 ![Add Spring Agent](/images/add-spring-agent.png)

-When you first enable the agent Atomist will add the `spring-boot-agent` dependency to your project's `pom.xml`:
+When you first enable the agent, Atomist adds the `spring-boot-agent` dependency to your project's `pom.xml`:

 ```xml
 <dependency>